Debt To Income Ratio Requirements With Manual Underwriting

 - If the discharged date has not been seasoned for at least two years, borrowers can qualify for an FHA Loan

-- But will not get an approve/eligible per Automated Underwriting System if the discharge has not been seasoned two years from discharged date
+But will not get an approve/eligible per Automated Underwriting System if the discharge has not been seasoned two years from the discharged date.

 - Got them approved via manual underwriting

 - However, the back end debt to income ratios were 52% which is considered extremely high for manual underwriting

 - The manual underwriting underwriter approved this file because this client had a lot of compensating factors